johnnicholson-15/johnnicholson-15/README.md

 - 👋 Hi, I’m @johnnicholson-15
-- 👀 I’m interested in ... maker tech and natural environments.
+- 👀 I’m interested in ... maker-tech and natural environments.
 - 🌱 I’m currently learning ...
-Geographic Information Systems.
+Python for Data Science.
 - 💞️ I’m looking to collaborate on ...
-ArcPy customization!
+ArcPy automation!
 - 📫 How to reach me ... johnnicholson_15@outlook.com

 <!---